moderndatacompany/dataos.info/docs/interfaces/lens.md

 ## Elements of a Lens

-The fundamental constituents of Lens encompass an amalgamation of data elements: fields, entities, dimensions, and measures.
+The fundamental constituents of both lens and contract encompass an amalgamation of data elements: fields, entities, dimensions, and measures.
 These elements collectively serve the purpose of outlining the composition and logic of data models.
 To know more about these elements, refer to
 [Elements of Lens](lens/elements_of_lens/elements_of_lens.md).

 ## Launching Lens